SNIGDHA2654/MGM_project/README.md

 # SemanticGAN
-Reproduced by Megha and Snigdha
+Reproduced by Megha and Snigdha (also tried for different datasets)

 #### Semantic Segmentation with Generative Models: Semi-Supervised Learning and Strong Out-of-Domain Generalization